 Ionizing Radiation

 Radiation is transfer of energy.
 The main categories are non-ionizing and ionizing radiation.
-I.e., it either has enough energy to liberate an electron from the atom, or it doesn't.
+I.e., it either has enough energy to liberate an electron from the atom, or it doesn’t.
 Non-ionizing radiation consists of low-energy electromagnetic (EM) waves such as UV-light and microwaves.
 When we move further right in the EM spectrum, we get ionizing X-ray and γ particles.
-To clarify: The EM waves do not become particles, but we know from the discovery of the photo-electric effect that you might interpret EM waves as "showers" of photons (Einstein & Infeld, 1938).
+To clarify: The EM waves do not become particles, but we know from the discovery of the photo-electric effect that you might interpret EM waves as “showers” of photons (Einstein & Infeld, 1938).
 Together with neutrons, they make up a group called uncharged particles.
 They are highly penetrating because they need to interact directly with a target.

-Charged particles are different,tproximityAother electrons is?

-On the other side are charged particles, such as protons and electrons.
-They have a much higher probability of interaction because of their attraction to the opposite charge.
+Charged particles are different, they consist of particles with either positive or negative charge.
+Some examples are protons (+), electrons (-) and α-particles (+2).
+Their interaction probability is greater compared to uncharged particles.
+A photon must be in proximity of either a nucleus or an electron for an interaction to occur.
+A charged particle may interact at a distance.
+Their Coulomb field interacts with the Coulomb fields of other electrons, causing a “Continuous Slowing Down” (Attix, 1986, p.
+160).

+The path of a charged particle through a medium is highly dependent on the particle at hand.
+What is the charge, is it highly charged and how heavy it is?

-As medical physicists, we're primarily interested in ionizing radiation and using its properties to kill cancer cells.
+As medical physicists, we’re primarily interested in ionizing radiation and using its properties to kill cancer cells.
 This is further examined in the radiobiology section (ref here).

 Photon interaction in matter

 Photons are energy-carrying particles without mass traveling at the speed of light.
 They interact with the surrounding medium in several ways.
 The main interactions are Rayleigh Scattering, Photoelectric effect, Compton Scattering, pair/triplet production and photonuclear interactions.
-Which interaction you'll have is highly dependent on the atomic number Z of the photon absorber and the energy of the incoming photon.
+Which interaction you’ll have is highly dependent on the atomic number Z of the photon absorber and the energy of the incoming photon.
 The probability of interaction is defined as interaction cross-section σ, with the unit cm^2.
-For our study, we're mostly interested in the photo-electric effect and Compton scattering.
+For our study, we’re mostly interested in the photo-electric effect and Compton scattering.

 Pair productions happen when a photon is annihilated in the presence of the Coulomb field of a nucleus.
 It creates an electron-positron pair.
 A less probable phenomenon is when a photon is annihilated near the Coulomb field of a bound electron.
 The same electron-positron pair is created, but the remaining energy causes ionization of the bound electron.
 The photon beam energy we use is in the kV range.
-But, in Figure 3, pair production does not become the dominant interaction type until we reach MV energies.
+But, in , pair production does not become the dominant interaction type until we reach MV energies.
 Photonuclear interactions also occur with MV energies.
 However, it is far less probable than pair production (Attix, 1986, p.
 154).
 Rayleigh scattering is an interaction where the photon is deflected from its path, but the energy is conserved (Attix, 2008, p.153).
 Because there is no energy being imparted in the medium, we do not get any dose.

+Figure 1-1.
+Photon interaction probability (defined as interaction cross-section σ [cm^2] as a function of atomic number Z and photon energy hν [MeV] The curves represent the area where two interactions have the same probability (Attix, 1986, p.125 ).

-1 1-1Photo-electric effect
+Photo-electric effect